IQSS/redmine2github/README.md

 ## redmine2github

 Scripts to migrate redmine tickets to github issues.
-This is for a 1-time move--so it's a mix of automation and manual decisions
+This is for a 1-time move--so it's a mix of automation and manual decisions.  e.g., Get-it-done, but make the process repeatable.

 ### Setup with [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/install.html#basic-installation)